OpenPrinting/cups-snap/README.md

 ### Stand-alone mode

-**NOTE: The CUPS Snap does not support classic printer drivers (consisting of filters and PPD files, usually installed as DEB or RPM packages), but only Printer Applications (see below)**
+**NOTE: The CUPS Snap does not support classic printer drivers (consisting of filters and PPD files, usually installed as DEB or RPM packages), but only Printer Applications (see below, links to Printer Applications: "Printer Applications" under "Discussion and Links")**

 If the Snap's CUPS runs alone, the standard resources, port 631 and `(/var)/run/cups/cups.sock` are used to assure maximum compatibility with both snapped and classically installed client applications.